This content was updated on May 12, 2021

 As part of a broader strategy to improve access to nutrition and physical activity for cancer survivors, AICR is working with other nutrition and health organizations, including the Academy of Nutrition and Dietetics, to advocate for the Medical Nutrition Therapy Act.
-You can send an email to your Senators and Representatives asking them to support the bill through the Academy of Nutrition and Dietetics’ website.
+You can contact your Senators and Representatives via email, phone or social media asking them to support the bill.
 It is important for Members of Congress to hear from constituents like you about how the proposed legislation would impact you and your families.

 Additionally, if you or a family member are a cancer patient or survivor and you would like your insurance to cover MNT, you can contact your insurance company and request that they expand coverage of MNT.
 You can also speak with your health care provider about coverage of MNT and ask that they request expanded coverage as well.